LEGISLATIVE ACTIVITY AND AWARDS

 - Best in Government Rookies – Common Cause for 2015

 I have voted for laws providing transparent and good government, public safety, improvements in education and job creation.
 Below are specific legislative proposals that I sponsored or co-sponsored in prior legislative sessions.
 As you will see, I have worked with legislators from both parties in the House and Senate chambers.

-The legislature this year passed the joint resolution I sponsored to establish an Ethics Commission.
+The legislature last year passed the joint resolution I co-sponsored to establish an Ethics Commission.
 There was strong support from a bi-partisan coalition of co-sponsoring legislators.
-The joint resolution will be on the General Election ballot next year, 2018, for voter approval.
+The joint resolution will be on the 2018 General Election ballot for voter approval.
 With voter approval the Ethics Commission will be in our state constitution so the commission cannot be dissolved by simple legislative action.
 The legislature had been talking about establishing an Ethics Commission for over 20 years.

 This bill would close a legal gap in our Habitual Offender Sentencing law.
 Currently it takes four DWI convictions before DWI offenses become a 4th Degree Felony, but our judges cannot use DWI felony convictions for sentencing habitual felony offenders.
 My bill would have allowed our judges to use the DWI felony convictions.

 I have introduced this legislation three times.
 In 2017, the bill died in House Consumer and Public Affairs.
 In 2016, the bill passed the House 49-16 and died in Senate Judiciary without a vote.
 In 2015, the bill died in House Judiciary without a vote.